New York Truck Accident Attorneys

 Vehicle inspection and maintenance logs

 Commercial vehicles are subject to stringent inspection and maintenance requirements.
-A lawyer can look into the truck’s maintenance and inspection logs to see if there were any mechanical issues that could have led to the accident as well.
+A New York truck accident lawyer can look into the vehicle’s maintenance and inspection logs to see if there were any mechanical issues that could have led to the accident as well.

 Are Truck Drivers Responsible for Damages?